 2. ..and for Shabbat morning services, too.

 On our first Shabbat morning, we attended services at Beit Shalom, the Patronato community center, where college students led the service and members of the community chanted Torah.
-I was honored to be included in that service to sing and pray side by side with these students, many of whom I’ve known since kindergarten.
+I was honored to be included in that service, singing and praying side by side with these students, many of whom I’ve known since kindergarten.

 The next week, we joined the Santa Clara community for Shabbat services, where members of outlying Jewish communities came to pray with us at Or Jadash, the area center for Jewish learning.
 I was honored to lead the Shabbat morning service, and members of our group participated in reading Torah.
 Claudia, whose bat mitzvah I officiated 10 years ago, deftly lifted the Torah after it was read and delighted us all with her mastery and knowledge.

-One particularly touching moment was when David, the president of Or Jadash, was called to the Torah for an aliyah (blessing) for the very first time.
+One particularly touching moment was when David, the president of Or Jadash, was called to the Torah for anfor the very first time.
 It was an unforgettable moment that will remain with us forever.

 3. We commemorated the Holocaust together.

 Sunday morning marked a highlight of our mission with a visit to the Patronato Religious School and a memorial service commemorating U.N.
 Holocaust Remembrance Day, during which I shared the song “We Remember” by Ellen Allard.

 Members of the community held signs that read “We Remember,” and we stood arm in arm together weeping and singing HaTikva, Israel’s national anthem.
 It was touching and incredibly emotional.